Melotwo/Melotwo-Safety-/README.md

     npm install
     ```
 2.  **Environment Variables**:
-    Create a `.env` file in the root directory:
+    Create a `.env` file in the root directory for local testing:
     ```env
     API_KEY=your_actual_api_key_here
     ```